 American Flag at Half-Staff

-There are certain days that a flag should be flown at half-mast.
+There are certain days that a flag should be flown at half-staff (also called half-mast).
 The flag should be raised to the top of the pole and then lowered to the halfway point.
 When lowering the flag at the end of the day, it should be raised to the top of the pole and then lowered to the bottom.

 When to fly the American flag at half-mast: